autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 {{% alert title="Note" %}}Note that registration after genesis allows a validator to register with zero bonded stake.
 The validator bonds stake after registration to become eligible for committee selection.{{% /alert %}}

+## Validator accountability

+Validators may be held accountable by the [Accountability and fault detection protocol (AFD)](/concepts/accountability/) for failing to adhere to consensus rules when a member of the consensus committee.

+Depending on the severity of the accountability fault committed, a validator may suffer: stake slashing according to autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, the loss of [staking rewards](/concepts/staking/#staking-rewards) earned as a member of the current consensus committee, and [validator jailing](/concepts/validator/#validator-jailing).

+Accountability is applied at the end of each epoch when the [AFD protocol](/concepts/accountability/) processes slashable faults and for each offending validator:

+- Computes the [slashing amount](/concepts/accountability/#autonity-slashing-amount-calculation) and [jailing](/glossary/#jailing) punishment, a count of blocks for which the validator is 'in jail' and excluded from selection to the consensus committee.
+- Applies the slashing amount fine.
+- Applies [validator jailing](/concepts/validator/#validator-jailing) if applicable, changing the validator's state from `active` to one of `jailed` or `jailbound`.
+- Emits a `SlashingEvent` event detailing: validator identifier address, slashing amount, jail release block: the block number at which the jail period expires or `0` if the validator is permanently jailed and in a `jailbound` state.

 ## Validator jailing

 A validator can be jailed by protocol as a penalty for failing to adhere to consensus rules when serving as a member of the consensus committee.
 If a slashing penalty imposes [jailing](/glossary/#jailing), this will be applied at epoch end when the penalty is processed.

-In this state:

-- It is ignored by the committee selection algorithm run at the epoch end.
-- New stake delegations are not accepted.
-- The information that the validator is being jailed and barred from active validator duty is visible to delegators.
+On jailing the validator is transitioned by protocol from an `active` to a `jailed` or `jailbound` state.
+Jailing is either temporary or permanent:

+- On temporary jailing the validator enters a `jailed` state and is *impermanently* jailed for a number of blocks, the [jail period](/glossary/#jail-period).
+To get out of jail and resume an active state, the validator operator must [reactivate their validator](/concepts/validator/#validator-re-activation).
+This can be done at any point after expiry of the [jail period](/glossary/#jail-period).
+Returned to an `active` state, the validator is again eligible for selection to the consensus committee.

+- On permanent jailing the validator enters a `jailbound` state and is *permanently* jailed.
+It becomes [jailbound](/glossary/#jailbound) and cannot get out of jail.
+Permanent jailing is only applied in the case where a validator is found guilty by the [accountability and fault detection protocol](/concepts/accountability/) of a fault with a 100% stake slashing penalty as a member of the consensus committee.

 Note that:

+- On jailing a validator is ignored by the committee selection algorithm run at the epoch end.
-- Pending stake delegation requests (bonding, unbonding) submitted _before_ the jailing are still applied.
+- New stake delegation transactions bonding stake are reverted until the validator resumes an `active` state.
+Pending stake delegation requests (bonding, unbonding) submitted _before_ a jailing event are still applied.
 - The Validator's Liquid Newton remains transferrable and redeemable for Newton while the validator is jailed.

-At end of epoch the [accountability and fault detection protocol](/concepts/accountability/) processes slashable faults and for each offending validator:

-- Computes the [slashing amount](/concepts/accountability/#autonity-slashing-amount-calculation) and [jail period](/glossary/#jail-period), the count of blocks for which the validator is 'in jail' and excluded from selection to the consensus committee.
+- The information that the validator is being jailed and barred from active validator duty is visible to delegators.
-- Applies the slashing amount fine.
-- Changes the validator's state from `active` to `jailed`.
-- A `SlashingEvent` event is emitted detailing: validator identifier address, slashing amount, jail release block: the block number at which the jail period expires.

-The validator is jailed and ignored by the committee selection algorithm.
-Stake delegation transactions bonding stake are reverted until the validator resumes an `active` state.

-To get out of jail and resume an active state, the validator must [reactivate their validator](/concepts/validator/#validator-re-activation).
-This can be done at any point after expiry of the [jail period](/glossary/#jail-period).
-Returned to an `active` state, the validator is again eligible for selection to the consensus committee.

 ## Validator pausing